anish-eng/anish-eng/README.md

   Contributing to large-scale projects like **freeCodeCamp**, working with real-world GitHub workflows and CI/CD pipelines.

 - 🏗️ **Software Engineer @ Netanalytiks**
-  Building a **Customer Support ticket management system** for the company's flagship AI-tool with 500K users using React.js+Tailwind CSS on the frontend, Golang on the backend and MongoDB to store data
+ Led the development of a **Customer Support ticket management system** for the company's flagship AI-tool with 500K users using React.js+Tailwind CSS on the frontend, Golang on the backend and MongoDB to store data

-- 🧠 **Hackathons** — Participated in multiple hackathons developing strong full-stack projects across diverse set of problem statements and teams.
+- 🧠 **Hackathons** — Led teams at multiple hackathons developing strong full-stack projects across diverse set of problem statements and teams.
 Learnt rapid prototyping and development under constraints.